 Causing a death as a result of drink driving has much more serious consequences, with a maximum prison sentence of 14 years, unlimited fines and an obligatory 2 year driving ban all possible.

 Offenders convicted of this crime will also have to take an extended driving test before their license is returned to them.

 Regardless of the sentence, any licence endorsement for drink driving will remain there for 11 years from the date of conviction.
 Only after this period of time, and assuming no further offences have taken place, will your license revert to a 'clean'

 Anybody in England or Wales found driving while unfit to do so because of drug intake, is breaking the law.
 This refers to both legal medications, such as prescription and over-the-counter remedies, and prohibited substances.

-Additionally, if you are found to have traces of illegal drugs in your bloodstream above a certain level, even if it doesn't affect your driving in any way, you are again in breach of UK law and liable to be prosecuted if caught.
+Additionally, if you are found to have traces of illegal drugs in your bloodstream above a certain level, even if it doesn't affect your driving in any way, you are liable to be prosecuted if caught.

 In 2014, the number of road accidents in which drugs (legal and illegal) were reported to have played a contributory factor

 In that same year, 0.9% of drivers – asked anonymously – admitted to having driven while under the influence of illegal drugs, with 23% of those divulging it was something they did once or twice a week, or in some cases more frequently.

 There are two roadside methods by which police can assess whether somebody is driving under the influence of drugs.
 These are the 'field impairment'